2Africa Extended to the Arabian Gulf, India, and Pakistan: Now the Longest Subsea Cable System in the World

 "For over a decade WIOCC has been the hyperscale capacity provider for Africa, based upon a strategy of ongoing strategic investment in key subsea and terrestrial infrastructure.
 Participation in 2Africa continues this commitment to providing large capacity users with the resilient network they need to support their customers' ever-growing bandwidth requirements.
 Our investment both future-proofs our network capabilities and provides additional resilience to maximise uptime for our critical infrastructure."

-Chris Wood - CEO, WIOCC
+Chris Wood - Group CEO, WIOCC